atrosekta/rust-electrical-wiki/content/powerdistribution.md

 Batteries also have their own delay.
 When a battery has an Active Usage of 0, it enters an ‘Off’ state.
 When the time comes for the battery to power something, it must enter an ‘On’ state which has a delay equal to 2 units of time.
 Keeping the battery in the ‘On’ state with a Root Combiner or an Industrial Light eliminates the delay so you have power right away.

+Once a series of connected components exceeds X number, the entire series of components acts as if it is 1 component.
+For example 1000 lights in series.
+When turned on, they will all turn on at the same time.

 ## Power Flow

 Power Flow is the path electricity takes through a circuit and the order of the path, aka the order of operation.
 We need to remember that Rustricity is nothing more than lines of code that are processed 1 after another.
 Not only does this create a Circuit Delay, as explained above, it also only allows 1 component at a time to perform an action.
 This creates the order of operation.